 Students must submit the following documentation when applying:

-- Application Form: The SFU graduate application form is accessible online through the following link
+- Application Form: The SFU graduate application form is accessible online at the link given above.

 - Application Fee: $90 graduate application fee (domestic students) or $125 (international students) payable by mastercard or visa.
 If you are unable to pay the application fee by credit card, see How to Pay Your Fees for alternative payment methods.